How to Prevent Diaper Blowouts: A Mom’s Guide

 Tips for putting on a diaper

-First, it’s important to put the diaper on properly so that no leaks can happen.
+First, it’s important to understand diapering, or putting the diaper on properly so that no leaks can happen.
 When putting a diaper on your baby, the back of the diaper should be about even with the baby’s belly button.
 With baby boys, ensure the penis is tucked down before fastening the diaper to reduce leaks.
 Ensure the outer diaper ruffle around the legs is pulled out.
 This elastic ruffle prevents leaks around the baby’s legs.
 Fasten the diaper snugly with the tabs, from back to front.
 You should be able to fit 1-2 fingers inside the waistband.

 General tips for preventing diaper blowouts

-Now that the diaper is properly secured, let’s talk about other ways to prevent all types of leaks and avoid diaper blowouts.
+Now that the diaper is properly secured, let’s talk about other ways to avoid all types of leaks and avoid diaper blowouts.
 Diaper size is key.
 Diapers typically come in ranges of overlapping sizes.
 For example, Size 1 diapers typically range from 8-14 pounds and Size 2 are 12-18 pounds.
 So if your baby is 12 pounds, wearing size 1 and experiencing blowouts, try moving to size 2.
 Many diaper brands have an indicator on the front showing when it’s time to go up a size.

 A larger size diaper has more room and more absorptive material, which will prevent leaking.
 However, going up in size too soon may mean the diaper is too big and leaks will occur if the diaper doesn’t fit the baby well.